Aorto-iliac occlusive disease refers to complete occlusion of the aorta distal to the renal arteries.

 - arteriosclerosis: the main cause of this syndrome is an atherosclerotic obstruction of aortoiliac arteries 2

-A large network of collateral parietal and visceral vessels may form to bypass any segment of the aortoiliac arterial system.
+An extensive network of collateral parietal and visceral vessels may form to bypass any segment of the aortoiliac arterial system.
 In abdominal aortoiliac stenosis and occlusion, the most commonly occurring collateral pathways to the lower extremities are 5

 - superior mesenteric artery > inferior mesenteric artery > superior rectal artery > middle and inferior rectal arteries > external iliac arteries